shielamms/half-full-stack/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-title: My Tech Stack is Half-Full.
+title: My tech stack is not half-empty.
+It's half-full.
 no_groups: true
 cover: true